hvuSyslogic/NISTscan/README.md

 Project Lead: John Libert (john.libert@nist.gov)

-## System Requirements for running NISTscan
+## System Requirements for Running NISTscan

 In order to properly digitize fingerprint imagery at all of the resolutions and depths specified above, NISTscan requires the following hardware specifications: